nasa/cumulus/tasks/add-unique-granuleID/README.md

 ### Input

-The input takes a list of 'pre-sync' or Cumulus API formatted granules, with the following required fields:
+The input takes a list of granule objects in one of two formats, with the following required fields:

 ```json
 {